andy-guttridge/tribehub_react/README.md

 Used for both the add contact and edit contact forms in the Contacts page/section.
 Props include `handleCancelButton` for a handler function; `didSaveContact` and `setDidSaveContact` which are used to inform the parent component that the state of a contact (if being edited as opposed to created) has changed; `isEditingContact` which the parent uses to tell the component whether it is being used to edit an existing contact or create a new one (this informs whether the form has to be populated with existing data, form submission behaviour and the title at the top of the form); `contact` for the details of the contact to be rendered and `setActionSucceeded` which is used to set the value of a success alert message in the parent.

 #### `CalEvent.js`
 Multiple instances represent calendar events in the Home page/section.
-It accepts props including `event` for the details of the event to be rendered; `didSaveEvent` and `setDidSaveEvent` which are used to inform the parent component that the state of an existing calendar event has changed; `handleDeleteButton` for delete button handler function; `calEventId` which is used to provide unique HTML id attribute values for buttons and other elements (the calendar event id from the API is unsuitable for this, as it may be shared between an original event and its recurrences, which may be displayed at the same time e.g. in search results) and `setActionSucceeded` which is used to set the value of a success message alert in the parent component.
+It accepts props including `event` for the details of the event to be rendered; `didSaveEvent` and `setDidSaveEvent` which are used to inform the parent component that the state of an existing calendar event has changed; `handleDeleteButton` for delete button handler function; `calEventId` which is used to provide unique HTML id attribute values for buttons and other elements (the calendar event id from the API is unsuitable for this, as it may be shared between an original event and its recurrences, which may be displayed at the same time (e.g. in search results) and `setActionSucceeded` which is used to set the value of a success message alert in the parent component.

 #### `EventDetailsForm.js`
 Used for the add event and edit event forms in the Home page/section.
-Props include `handleCancelButton` for a handler function; `didSaveEvent` and `setDidSaveEvent` to inform the parent of a change to the state of the event if it has been edited; `isEditingEvent` which informs the component if it is being used to edit an existing event as opposed to create a new one (this affects whether the form needs to be populated with an existing event, form submission behaviour); `event` which contains details of the event being edited (if applicable); `defaultStartDate` which is used to populate the default form value for the start date of a new event (the parent passes in the current calendar day) and `setActionSucceeded` which sets the value of a success message alert in the parent.
+Props include `handleCancelButton` for a handler function; `didSaveEvent` and `setDidSaveEvent` to inform the parent of a change to the state of the event if it has been edited; `isEditingEvent` which informs the component if it is being used to edit an existing event as opposed to create a new one (this affects whether the form needs to be populated with an existing event and form submission behaviour); `event` which contains details of the event being edited (if applicable); `defaultStartDate` which is used to populate the default form value for the start date of a new event (the parent passes in the current calendar day) and `setActionSucceeded` which sets the value of a success message alert in the parent.

 ### CRUD functionality
 TribeHub features full Create, Read, Update and Delete functionality, via the UI implemented in React and the Django Rest Framework API.